smussenden/2019-baltimore-climate-health-project-data-repo/documentation/zonal-stats-from-vector.md

 # Calculating Zonal Statistics Using LIDAR Vector Files

-*Purpose:* Given a vector file of tree cover and using QGIS, how to convert it to a black-and-white raster then calculate mean tree cover in geographic zones.
+*Purpose:* Given a vector file of tree cover and using QGIS, convert it to a black-and-white raster then calculate mean tree cover in geographic zones.

 *Global Notes:*
 * Save layers created at each stage in case QGIS crashes.